roperscrossroads/meshinfo-lite/README.md

 ## Chat

-If you're using this and have questions, or perhaps you want to join in on the dev effort and want to interact collaboratively, come chat with us on [#meshinfo on Meshtastic ZA Discord](https://discord.gg/cmFCKBxY).
+If you're using this and have questions, or perhaps you want to join in on the dev effort and want to interact collaboratively, come chat with us on [Discord](https://discord.com/invite/mgzj2PmhKf).

 ## Running